Skip to main content

 The prompt only fires in interactive terminals, so pipes and scripts are not blocked.

 Annie inherits the active project from the backend.
-You can discover and switch projects directly from the terminal:
+Discover and switch projects from the terminal:

 # List all projects (active project marked with *)